-If you have not yet installed the driver necessary to program your DE10-Lite, attach the DE1-Lite to your computer and complete the driver installation as specified below.
+If you have not yet installed the driver necessary to program your DE10-Lite, attach the DE10-Lite to your computer and complete the driver installation as specified below.
 This should work for both Windows 11 and Windows 10.

-- a) Connect the USB-Blaster (DE10-Lite) to your PC. - b) Open Device Manager. - c) Locate USB-Blaster under Other devices. - d) Right-click on USB-Blaster and select Update Driver. - e) Choose Browse my computer for drivers. - f) Select the Browse... button in the new window. - g) Navigate to your Quartus installation directory: - This is typically found at: 'C:\intelFPGA_lite\22.1std\quartus\drivers' - If you can't find this directory, try clicking "This PC" then you should be able to find the C: drive or the 'intelFPGA_lite' folder. - Adjust the path according to your specific Quartus version (e.g., it may not be '22.1std' for you). - Note: Stop at the 'drivers' folder, i.e., do not go deeper by opening a folder within the 'drivers' folder. - h) Confirm the file path and click Next. - i) If prompted by Windows Security: - Check the box for Always trust software from "Altera Corporation". - Click Install.
+- 1) Connect the USB-Blaster (DE10-Lite) to your PC. - 2) Open Device Manager. - 3) Locate USB-Blaster under Other devices. - 4) Right-click on USB-Blaster and select Update Driver. - 5) Choose Browse my computer for drivers. - 6) Select the Browse... button in the new window. - 7) Navigate to your Quartus installation directory: - a.
+This is typically found at: C:\altera_lite\25.1std\quartus\drivers - i.
+If you can't find this directory, try clicking "This PC" -> C: drive -> altera_lite folder. - b.
+Adjust the path according to your specific Quartus version (e.g., it may not be 25.1std for you). - c.
+Note: Stop at the drivers folder, i.e., do not go deeper by opening a folder within the drivers folder. - 8) Confirm the file path and click Next. - 9) If prompted by Windows Security: - a.
+Check the box for Always trust software from "Altera Corporation". - b.
+Click Install.